-- To ensure safeguarding and child protection underpin all relevant aspects of process and policy development, and that processes and policies operate with the best interests of pupils at their heart. - To ensure policies, procedures and training in the schools are effective and comply with the law at all times. - To ensure there is a nominated governor for safeguarding, who takes leadership responsibility at Board level for all safeguarding matters. - To ensure the nominated governor has the required knowledge, skills and expertise to take leadership responsibility for the Eaton House Schools safeguarding arrangements. - To ensure an appropriate senior member of staff, from the Eaton House Schools leadership team, is appointed to the role of designated safeguarding lead. - To ensure there is an effective Safeguarding Policy in place, which is consistent with KCSIE, Working together to safeguard children and the requirements of Wandsworth Safeguarding Children's Partnership (WSCP), for Eaton House The Manor Schools and Westminster's Access and Assessment Services team for Eaton House Belgravia. - To ensure the policy is available publicly on the Schools website. - To ensure child protection files are maintained, which show a clear chronology and the reason for decisions taken. - To ensure there are other appropriate policies and procedures in place to safeguard and promote children's welfare including, but not limited to, a Staff Code of Conduct, Anti-bullying Policy, Relationships & Sex Education Policy. - To ensure that each Dukes organisation has a written behaviour policy and that is it made available to parents through a website or on request.
-The behaviour policy should take into account the guidance provided below: - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/1101597/Behaviour in schools guidance sept 22.pdf - To ensure there is an effective Staff Code of Conduct (including online conduct) which is implemented throughout the schools. - To ensure that Eaton House Schools holds at least two emergency contact numbers for each child - To ensure that safer recruitment procedures are followed in accordance with Part 3 of KCSIE and that all relevant checks are carried out on all staff before starting their employment and recorded in the Schools Single Central Record (SCR). - To ensure IT systems have appropriate filters installed without unduly restricting access for educational purposes.
-As part of this process, the Board of Governors will ensure that Eaton House Schools undertakes regular monitoring of filtering systems in place and regularly reviews their effectiveness.
-The Board of Governors should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
+- To ensure safeguarding and child protection underpin all relevant aspects of process and policy development, and that processes and policies operate with the best interests of pupils at their heart. - To ensure they have processes in place for continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour. - To create the right culture and environment so that staff feel comfortable to discuss matters both within, and where it is appropriate, outside of the workplace (including online), which may have implications for the safeguarding of children. - To ensure policies, procedures and training in the schools are effective and comply with the law at all times. - To ensure there is a nominated governor for safeguarding, who takes leadership responsibility at Board level for all safeguarding matters. - To ensure the nominated governor has the required knowledge, skills and expertise to take leadership responsibility for the Eaton House Schools safeguarding arrangements. - To ensure an appropriate senior member of staff, from the Eaton House Schools leadership team, is appointed to the role of designated safeguarding lead. - To ensure there is an effective Safeguarding Policy in place, which is consistent with KCSIE (2025), Working together to safeguard children (2025) and the requirements of Wandsworth Safeguarding Children's Partnership (WSCP), for Eaton House The Manor Schools and Westminster's Access and Assessment Services team for Eaton House Belgravia. - To ensure the policy is available publicly on the Schools website. - To ensure child protection files are maintained, which show a clear chronology and the reason for decisions taken. - To ensure there are other appropriate policies and procedures in place to safeguard and promote children's welfare including, but not limited to, a Staff Code of Conduct, Anti-bullying Policy, Relationships & Sex Education Policy. - To ensure that each Dukes organisation has a written behaviour policy and that is it made available to parents through a website or on request.
+The behaviour policy should take into account the guidance provided below:

+Behaviour in Schools - Advice for headteachers and school staff Feb 2024

+- To ensure there is an effective Staff Code of Conduct (including online conduct) which is implemented throughout the Schools. - To ensure that Eaton House Schools holds at least two emergency contact numbers for each child. - To ensure that safer recruitment procedures are followed in accordance with Part 3 of KCSIE and that all relevant checks are carried out on all staff before starting their employment and recorded in the Schools Single Central Record (SCR). - To ensure IT systems have appropriate filters installed without unduly restricting access for educational purposes. - As part of this process, the Board of Governors will ensure that Eaton House Schools undertakes regular monitoring of filtering systems in place and regularly reviews their

+- effectiveness and that there is a named governor for IT for meeting its duties under the DFE Digital Standards. - The Board of Governors should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.